Introduction

 banks that allocate at least 15% of their transformation budgets to customer-centric initiatives are more likely to succeed, according to recent research.

 Remember our advice about taking an outside-in approach.
-No one wants services pushed on them, regardless of how flashy and impressive they may be, so make sure to compile data-driven, customer-centric insights before you proceed with the actual modernization itself.
+No one wants services pushed on them, regardless of how flashy they may be.
+Compile data-driven, customer-centric insights before you proceed with the modernization itself.

 Why should I select a journey-based approach?